Validating suspicious files

 1. Publish the signature with the “This is a Malware” button

-2. Skipp the file with the “Not sure” button
+2. Skip the file with the “Not sure” button

 3. Allow list the file with the “Not a malware” button

-Under the view panel, you can see how many files match the signature generated from the file displayed above.
+Under the view panel, you can see how many files match the signature generated from the above file.

 The name of the signature is visible above the file’s source code: